BorisMorel/IcalBundle/README.md

 This bundle is used to create an ics file or url to populate a shared calendar with events.

+## Caution

+Release 2.0 introduce new major version of kigkonsult.

 ## Overview

 ```php